Recker011/Catalog-Proxy/README.md

 1. Environment variables:
    - `CHROME_EXECUTABLE`
    - `CHROME_PATH`
-2. OS-specific default install locations (see [`src/server.js`](src/server.js) and [`src/cricwatch-scraper.js`](src/cricwatch-scraper.js))
+2. OS-specific default install locations (see [`src/server.js`](src/server.js) and [`src/totalsportek-scraper.js`](src/totalsportek-scraper.js))

-If no executable is found, media stream resolution and cricket scraping endpoints will fail with `browser_not_found` errors.
+If no executable is found, media stream resolution and sports scraping endpoints will fail with `browser_not_found` errors.

-You can test detection from the dashboard via the **Test Chrome Path** action, which calls the `/dashboard/test/chrome` endpoint.
+You can test detection from the dashboard via **Test Chrome Path** action, which calls the `/dashboard/test/chrome` endpoint.

 ### Other environment variables

-- `PORT` – HTTP port for the Express server (default `4000`).
+- `PORT` – HTTP port for Express server (default `4000`).
-- `FILMEX_BASE_URL` – Base URL for the Filmex/fmovies4u-style provider used by `/v2/stream` (default `https://fmovies4u.com`).
+- `FILMEX_BASE_URL` – Base URL for Filmex/fmovies4u-style provider used by `/v2/stream` (default `https://fmovies4u.com`).

 ## API overview

 This section lists the main HTTP endpoints exposed by the server.
-For full request / response schemas and error codes, see [`SERVER_DOCUMENTATION.md`](SERVER_DOCUMENTATION.md).
+For full request/response schemas and error codes, see [`SERVER_DOCUMENTATION.md`](SERVER_DOCUMENTATION.md).

 ### Media streaming

 - `GET /stream` – Legacy VidLink-only stream resolver (movie / TV / anime).
 - `GET /v2/stream` – Multi-provider resolver (VidLink, Filmex) with additional validation.

-### Cricket streaming (v3)
+### Sports streaming (v3) - NEW

-- `GET /v3/cricket/categories` – List available cricket categories.
+- `GET /v3/sports/categories` – List available sports categories (Football, NBA, UFC, etc.).
-- `GET /v3/cricket/category/:slug/matches` – List matches for a category.
+- `GET /v3/sports/category/:slug/events` – List events for a sports category.
-- `GET /v3/cricket/match/streams` – Extract streams for a specific match URL.
+- `GET /v3/sports/event/streams` – Extract streams for a specific sports event.
-- `GET /v3/cricket/all` – Fetch categories, matches, and streams in a single call.
+- `GET /v3/sports/all` – Fetch categories, events, and streams in a single call.

+### Cricket streaming (v3) - Legacy

+- `GET /v3/cricket/categories` – Redirects to sports categories.
+- `GET /v3/cricket/category/:slug/matches` – Redirects to sports events.
+- `GET /v3/cricket/match/streams` – Redirects to sports event streams.
+- `GET /v3/cricket/all` – Redirects to all sports data.

 ### Health & dashboard

 - `GET /health` – Basic liveness and version information.
 - `GET /dashboard/status` – Aggregated server and cache status.
-- `DELETE /dashboard/cache` – Clear media and/or cricket caches.
+- `DELETE /dashboard/cache` – Clear media and/or sports caches.
 - `GET /dashboard/cache/entries` – List cache entries for inspection.
 - `POST /dashboard/test/chrome` – Test Chrome auto-detection or a user-specified path.

+## Migration from cricwatch.io to totalsportek.es

+The system has been migrated from cricwatch.io to totalsportek.es for better streaming quality and broader sports coverage:

+### Benefits of the migration:
+- **More Sports**: Football, NBA, UFC, Boxing, MMA, Tennis, and more
+- **Better Quality**: Higher quality streams and more reliable links
+- **Simpler Structure**: Easier to scrape and more consistent data
+- **Legacy Support**: Old cricket endpoints redirect to new sports endpoints

+### API changes:
+- Old cricket endpoints (`/v3/cricket/*`) now redirect to new sports endpoints (`/v3/sports/*`)
+- Frontend has been updated to show "Sports Streaming" instead of "Cricket Streaming"
+- Data structure changed from "matches" to "events" to reflect broader sports coverage
+- All existing functionality preserved with enhanced capabilities

+### Backward compatibility:
+- Legacy cricket endpoints continue to work via HTTP redirects
+- Existing integrations will continue to function
+- Dashboard automatically uses new endpoints while maintaining familiar interface

 ## Development notes

 - The core HTTP server is implemented in [`src/server.js`](src/server.js).
-- Cricket scraping logic is isolated in [`src/cricwatch-scraper.js`](src/cricwatch-scraper.js).
+- Sports scraping logic is isolated in [`src/totalsportek-scraper.js`](src/totalsportek-scraper.js).
+- Legacy cricket scraping logic remains in [`src/cricwatch-scraper.js`](src/cricwatch-scraper.js) for backward compatibility.
 - The dashboard UI lives in [`public/dashboard.html`](public/dashboard.html) and [`public/dashboard.js`](public/dashboard.js).
 - All detailed API semantics, including error codes and caching behavior, are documented in [`SERVER_DOCUMENTATION.md`](SERVER_DOCUMENTATION.md).